Monday, 10 August 2009

 About 2 weeks in, I spotted some new raw biscuits on sale in our local health food shop.
 "Raw and not salad!", I thought and so I grabbed a few bags, thinking this could be what I was looking for.
 I couldn't wait to get home and opened one of the Tomato and Paprika flavour bags.
 They were delicious!
 In fact, I was overjoyed to have found something that tasted so good and was also raw.

-After 3 weeks on my raw food diet, despite the Biscru, eventually hunger and cold got the better of me and I cooked a soya burger and some stir fry vegetables - they tasted delicious!
+After 3 weeks on my raw food diet, despite the raw crackers, eventually hunger and cold got the better of me and I cooked a soya burger and some stir fry vegetables - they tasted delicious!
 Looking back, I also remember feeling pretty awful a couple of hours after I'd done this - tired and heavy feeling, but put it down to needing to adjust to cooked foods and carried on regardless.
 Then later that evening, still feeling hungry, I ate a whole bar of Lindt 85% chocolate (and was awake all night as a result!!!)

 Now I know that soya is one of the worst things I could have broken my raw food trial on.... but more of that in another post.